Pediatric sleep disorders: Quality rest is what we do best

-Families seek out the Children’s Sleep Center for our experience in treating rare and common sleep disorders in infants, children and adolescents.
-At Children’s Minnesota we specialize in identifying and treating the full gamut of sleep challenges, ranging from difficulties falling asleep, staying asleep, or with breathing during sleep, to difficulties waking up and staying awake.
+Families seek out the Children’s Sleep Center for our experience in treating rare and common pediatric sleep disorders in infants, children and adolescents.
+At Children’s Minnesota we value health and specialize in identifying and treating the full gamut of sleep challenges, including and ranging from difficulties falling asleep, staying asleep, or with sleep apnea and breathing during sleep, to difficulties waking up and staying awake.

 - One of the only pediatric-centered programs in the region